slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On getting advantage

 <!--
-- You must play by your rules, funnel your weird stuff to give you some advantage.
-- What’s your advantage: informational, analytical, or behavioral?
+> *"The most effective way to destroy people is to deny and obliterate their own understanding of their history."  -- George Orwell*
++ paulskallas@x -- Asymmetries reward those who see them first.
+They’re invisible rules that control your life.
+Most people never see them.
+But once you learn to spot these hidden imbalances, in your salary, your relationships, your career, you gain an unfair advantage.

+- applying force vs removing obstacles. when you apply force you can identify obstacles. -- codie_sanchez@x*
+- failing causes: group decisions / decide based on how sucessful others are deciding / asymetry of risk-reward / overdiversificaton / inertia
 - What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
 But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
-- failing causes: group decisions / decide based on how sucessful others are deciding / asymetry of risk-reward / overdiversificaton / inertia
-- applying force vs removing obstacles. when you apply force you can identify obstacles. -- codie_sanchez@x* -->
+- What’s your advantage: informational, analytical, or behavioral?
+- You must play by your rules, funnel your weird stuff to give you some advantage.
+-->

 > *"Give me a lever long enough, and a place to stand, and I will move the earth."